santisbon/reference/src/rpi.md

 This is the repeatable, flexible option.

 !!! tip
-    This lets you automatically upgrade the system, configure users, modify boot parameters, install software, run commands on first boot, among other things.
+    This lets you launch your Pi just like a cloud instance.
+Automatically upgrade the system, configure users, modify boot parameters, install software, run commands on first boot, among other things.
 Recommended when setting up multiple Pis or installing Kubernetes.

 !!! important
     This requires the OS image to: